Sean994/JiakSEOM/API.md

 ## GET /api/v1/restaurants/:id

-Get the resaurant by id
+Get the restaurant by id

 ---